 Alternatively, if the morning’s pirate cruise has left them wanting more watery adventures, make tracks to the fabulous Scheepvaartmuseum and let them loose on board the full size reproduction ship before heading inside the beautiful museum building.

 Finally, if your minis are animal lovers you could always tram your way east to Amsterdam’s world-famous and beauiful zoo Artis, or why not jump in an Uber.
 In just 15 minutes you’ll arrive at the sweet children’s farm at Elsenhove.

 Take the free ferry across the River Ij from Central Station for dinner at IjKantine.
 The short journey packed with bike commuters is half the fun and you’ll find yourself on the North side of the city before you know it.
 The Ijkantine’s huge, industrial room is a real favourite and there’s a kids’ corner for little ones to run around as well as a nice children’s menu.
+We’ve heard the food has been a little average lately but the experience and space is worth the compromise.
 Before catching the ferry back, why not grab an ice cream at Ijscuypje at the dock.

 Start the day at one of our favourites – the Bakkerswinkel in the gorgeous Westerpark.
 Hire bikes for half a day from the end of the lovely Haarlemmerplein and cycle in.
 The Bakkerswinkel is perfect for kids and a lovely to spot to hang out.